How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 Later modifications even allowed people over 55 to take their Prop 13 caps with them to a new home, under limited circumstances.

-The changes resulting from Prop 19 in the 2020 election are especially dramatic: Inheritance protections under Prop 58 have now been mostly voided by Prop 19, while the ability of people over 55 to move their prop 13 caps to new homes has been greatly expanded.
+The changes resulting from Prop 19 in the 2020 election are especially dramatic: Inheritance protections under Prop 58 have now been mostly voided by Prop 19, while the ability of people over 55 to move their Prop 13 caps to new homes has been greatly expanded.

 What Parent to Child Prop 13 Exclusion Exists Under Prop 19 California?